jctan/aws_design_performance_scalability/README.md

    * An outputs.tf file
    * A variables.tf file with an AWS region

-2. Take a screenshot of the EC2 instances page
+2. screenshot of the EC2 instances page
-3. Take a screenshot of the VPC page
+3. screenshot of the VPC page